canonical/certification-docs/Programme_Guide.rst

 Servers are tested using the initial GA release of an LTS or the latest LTS point release (if necessary due to hardware support issues).
-Although interim releases are tested, Ubuntu Server Certification does is not valid for non-LTS re releases.
+Although interim releases are tested for regressions, Ubuntu Server Certification is not valid for non-LTS releases.
 Interim release testing is part of the regression testing process as each Interim release forms the basis for the next LTS Point release.

 .. figure:: images/release_cadence.png
    :alt: Ubuntu LTS releases are supported for five years, whereas